scontain/encrypted_container_images/PROPOSAL.md

 ### 2.3 Key Hierarchy

-The **Key Broker Service (KBS)** is a remote service that securely stores encryption keys and releases them only after verifying TEE attestation evidence.
+The **Key Broker Service (KBS)** is a remote service that stores encryption keys and releases them only after verifying TEE attestation evidence.
 It works with an Attestation Service to validate that the requesting environment is a genuine, unmodified TEE [12].

 ```mermaid
 flowchart TB